Born in Ghent, Belgium, (1955 - 2015)

 When asked how the environment influences his aesthetic, De Bruycker says, "I think some of the intensity and sensuality of Latin America has crept into my work.
 There is a feeling of unease here below the surface that is palpable and yet it is so beautiful here.
 The force of life here is so strong; it permeates everything- you can literally hear things grow.
 I think it is some of that intensity of life, which is very different from my cooler northern European sensibilities, that I have allowed to surface in the paintings."

 Peder Kolind, a Danish citizen who now calls Granada home, has amassed the largest single collection of De Bruycker's work, referred to as the "La Bocona" collection".
 The paintings, which span a period of 18 years, reveal the development and application of what De Bruycker calls the "painterly logic" that guides his work.
 The painterly logic is at the heart of De Bruycker's work and it describes not only his process of instinctive physicality and precision but the life of the artist as well - "solitary creativity, living like a cat, capitalizing on the moments of focus."
 The vicissitudes of chance are welcome.
-The interaction between instinct and expertise becomes organic to the point where the consciousness of the act of decision making falls away and the painterly logic takes over.
+The interaction between instinct and expertise becomes organic to the point where the

 Excerpts from the essay, Dirk De Bruycker at La Bocona, by David Clemmer